openframeworks/ofBook/18_version_control_with_git/chapter.md

     3 directories, 9 files

-Now, it's time to create your Git repository, using `git init`:
+Now, it's time to create your Git repository, using the `git init` command:

     $ git init